paulocoelho098/EasyResults/README.md

 #### Custom status

-You can also pass a custom status to ```Result<T>```.
+You can also pass a custom status to ```IResult``` implementations.
 Custom status must have values greater than 1000 since values between 8 and 999 are reserved.

 ### Handling results